-Many people with diabetes say it’s beneficial because they lost weight; lost weight meant lower blood sugars, better control and A1cs that are in target range… what’s the expression?
+Many people with diabetes say it’s beneficial because they lost weight; lost weight meant lower blood sugars, better control, and A1cs that are in the target range… what’s the expression?
 The proof is in the pudding...right?

 Should I try the keto diet?

 For me there are still a few unanswered questions:

 - If I eat a diet high in fat, what will my lipid profile look like over time?

 - Have I dealt with one problem, but created another one?

 - Is this diet supportive of heart health?